-Accordingly, this complaint is dismissed pursuant to Misconduct Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the subject judge and the Judicial Conference Committee on Judicial Conduct and Disability.
+Accordingly, this complaint is dismissed pursuant to Misconduct Rule copies to the subject judge and the Judicial Conference Committee on Judicial Conduct and Disability.
 See Misconduct Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in Misconduct Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.